Skip to content

 What is Age UK Merton?

-Age UK Merton has been supporting local older people for nearly seventy years through the delivery of a wide range of services in the home and community.
+Age UK Merton has been assisting older individuals in the local community for nearly seventy years.
+We offer a range of services both at home and in the community.

 Our role is to ensure that older adults can easily